MorphZG/Learn-code/freecodecamp/relational database/02 learn relational databases by building a mario database/readme.md

 ALTER TABLE table_name DROP COLUMN column_name;             --remove column ALTER TABLE table_name RENAME COLUMN column_name TO new_name;   --rename column INSERT INTO table_name(column_1, column_2) VALUES(value1, value2);  --insert row into table
-SELECT column_name FROM table_name;                             --view columns in a table, use * to show all columns DELETE FROM table_name WHERE condition;                     --delete record from table DROP TABLE table_name;                                    --delete table from database ALTER DATABASE database_name RENAME TO new_database_name;   --rename database DROP DATABASE database_name;                                --delete database
+SELECT column_name FROM table_name;                         --view columns in a table, use * to show all columns DELETE FROM table_name WHERE condition;                     --delete record from table DROP TABLE table_name;                                      --delete table from database ALTER DATABASE database_name RENAME TO new_database_name;   --rename database DROP DATABASE database_name;                                --delete database UPDATE table_name SET column_name=new_value WHERE condition;  --change value in a column SELECT columns_list FROM table_name ORDER BY expression ASC;  --order rows by expression in ASC or DESC order

 ```

 ### Datatypes